 Have you ever observed lateral inversion or seen your reflection in a still surface of a lake?
 Surely, you must have seen a mirror.
 Why can we see our reflection on some surfaces and not others?
 Reflection of light is referred to the change in the direction of light upon striking a surface.
 This change in direction occurs whenever light hits a surface, irrespective of the texture or the nature of the surface.
-The difference here is that in a reflective surface such as the shiny spoons and plates and mirrors the reflection is uniform throughout the surface leading to a crisp reflection.
+The difference here is that in a reflective surface such as the shiny spoons, plates and mirrors, the reflection is uniform throughout the surface leading to a crisp reflection.
 Mirrors are what we use most often to see our reflection.
 The reflection of light from a mirror seems pretty straight forward until you move.
 When you move, another characteristic of an image comes into the picture.
-If you move your left hand while standing in front of a mirror, you mirror image moves his right hand.
+If you move your left hand while standing in front of a mirror, your mirror image moves your right hand.
 If you shake your right feet, your mirror image moves its left feet.
 So a mirror reverses left and right but not top and bottom?
 Is the mirror doing this intentionally to play tricks with you?
 Let’s take a look at this.

 Lateral Inversion: Left-Right Reversal